 Feature regression

 The armband recorded eight different channels, of which only three were related to active superficial muscles during tapping – M. extensor digitorum communis (EDC) and M. flexor digitorum superficialis (FDS).
 Hence, only channels 4, 5 and 8 were selected for further analysis.
 Figure 1 displays the correlation between all used features used in the study.
 As a metric for the regression performance we calculated the root mean squared error (RMSE, see Figure 2.).
 Using a two-way ANOVA we found significant main effects for regression method and feature set but also for the interaction (all p<0.001).
 Post hoc tests using Tukey HSD method showed no significant difference between linear regression, lasso regression and SVR-poly regression but significant differences for all other regression method comparisons (all familiy-wise corrected p<0.001). kNN-regression showed the smallest errors and thus predicted changes in UPDRS due to medication using the changes in sEMG features most accurately.
 For the feature set post-hoc comparisons there was no advantage in using Dus or Hudgins feature set.
-Both however were signifikantly better then the RMS featureset (p<0.001).
-Correlation analysis showed very good correlations of true and predicted UPDRS values using kNN regression unsing the Du (r=.959) and the Hudgins (r=.957) feature sets respectively.
-The identified hyperparameters providing the best results for kNN-regression were .
+Both however were significantly better then the RMS featureset (p<0.001).
+Correlation analysis showed very good correlations of true and predicted UPDRS values using kNN regression using the Du (r=.959) and the Hudgins (r=.957) feature sets respectively.
+The identified hyperparameters providing the best results for kNN-regression were .XXX